netceteragroup/skele/packages/system/README.md

 A subsystem can also be defined using a funciton, in which case the framework expects that the funciton returns the subsystem itself.

-The following example is equivalent to the previous.
+The following example is equivalent to the previous one.

 ```javascript
 import { Subsystem } from '@skele/system'